Elizabeth Arden

-Background
+Early life

-She was born Florence Nightingale Graham on her family's farm in Woodbridge, Ontario, Canada.
-She played with her birth date, but although her birth record seems to have disappeared, census records and a statutory declaration by her older brother, William Pearce Graham (1877–1959), both put the date at 1881.
-The property is currently home to the Vaughan Grove community.
-Her parents had immigrated to Canada from Cornwall, United Kingdom, in the 1870s.
-Her father, William Graham, was Scottish; her mother, Susan (née Tadd), was Cornish and had arranged for a wealthy aunt in Cornwall to pay for her children's education.
+Florence Nightingale Graham was born in 1881 (Note: Throughout her life, Florence gave different birth years, but 1881 is the year that is in birth and census records.) on her family's farm in Woodbridge, Ontario, to Willie Graham and Susan Tadd Graham.
+Her mother was born in Liverpool, England and immigrated to Toronto in about 1863, and her parents married in Toronto in 1872.
+They had five children: Christine (1873), Lilian (1875), William Jr. (1878), Florence Nightingale (1881), and Jessie Gladys (1884).
+Her mother died of tuberculosis in 1885.

-After dropping out of nursing school in Toronto, she joined her elder brother in Manhattan, working briefly as a bookkeeper for the E. R. Squibb pharmaceutical company.
+After dropping out of nursing school in Toronto, she joined her brother in New York City, working briefly as a bookkeeper for the E. R. Squibb pharmaceutical company.
 While there, Arden spent hours in their lab, learning about skincare.
 She then worked for Eleanor Adair, an early beauty culturist, as a "treatment girl".

 Arden was allegedly a dedicated suffragette, and there is a story that she marched for women's rights in 1912.
 It is a popular fiction that she supplied the marchers with red lipstick as a sign of solidarity, but there is little contemporary evidence supporting this.
 Women taking part in the 1912 march were advised to wear the same $7 straw hat, wear white, and to bring their children, to demonstrate their responsibility and simplicity.
 The use of cosmetics was never mentioned, which is hardly surprising: bold red lipstick still had tawdry associations with the theatre.
 Even as late as 1920 Arden herself was dismissive of "powder and rouge ... so obvious in their artifice that their use was considered in questionable taste".